karthik-44/PandemicFlightAnalysis/README.md

 - Collect the data and split the data into training and testing datasets.
 - Train with the classifier models such as SVM, Decision Tree, Random Forest using the training set.
 (Considered cross validation for hyper-parameter tuning)
 - Evaluate the testing set using the trained classifier models.
 - Plot ROC to measure the performance of the model.
-Measured other performance metrics such as sensitivity, specificity, true positive rate etc.,.
+Measure other performance metrics such as sensitivity, specificity, true positive rate etc.,.

 ## Data